 Getting By On Back-Office Won’t Be Enough

-The doomsday scenario would exclude many of Latin America’s markets out of the KPO business all together.
+The doomsday scenario would exclude many of Latin America’s markets out of the KPO business altogether.
 This could tarnish the region’s reputation as a full-service delivery platform, as well as stunt its growth and participation in a knowledge-driven, global economy.
-Furthermore, getting by on back-office and contact center contracts from the US is likely unsustainable in the long-run.
-Primarily because the region’s cost competitiveness will not last forever.
+Furthermore, getting by on back-office and contact center contracts from the US is likely unsustainable in the long-run, primarily because the region’s cost competitiveness will not last forever.

 Other emerging markets – perhaps in Africa – will inevitably come on the scene and/or “reshoring” will eventually bring this business back to developed countries.
 From an economics perspective, Latin America needs to think and plan hard about how they will move up the global services value chain.